Skip to main content Skip to search Skip to search

 Contributor Notes

 Safia Fazlul, of Bangladeshi origin, lived in Oslo, Norway, before coming to Canada at the age of eleven.
-She began writing poetry in Norwegian as soon as she learned how to write and continued her love for writing in her late teenage years in English.
-Her first novel, The Harem, was published soon after she completed her B.A. at the University of Toronto.
-Recently retired from the financial industry, Safia continues to work on another novel and a book of poetry while enjoying being a new mother.
+Her first novel, The Harem, was published soon after she completed her BA at the University of Toronto.
+Recently retired from the financial industry, Safia continues to write while enjoying her new motherhood.
 She lives in Toronto.

 Editorial Reviews